jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2a-ndp.md

 - If he can reduce this expence to 500, he will naturally employ the other 500 in buying more materials to be processed by more workers.
 - The production will naturally increase, providing more advantage and convenience for society.

-8 The cost of maintaining the fixed capital in a country may be compared to the repairs in a private farm.
+{{< s v="8" >}} The cost of maintaining the fixed capital in a country may be compared to the repairs in a private farm.

 The cost of repairs may be needed to support the farm's produce and the gross and net rent for the landlord.
 When such costs are reduced without reducing the produce, the gross rent remains same, but the net rent increases.

-9 The cost of maintaining the fixed capital is excluded from the society's net revenue.
+{{< s v="9" >}} The cost of maintaining the fixed capital is excluded from the society's net revenue.

 The cost of maintaining the circulating capital is included in the society's net revenue.

-The last three parts of circulating capital are=
+The last 3 parts of circulating capital are:
 - provisions,
 - materials, and
 - finished work.